shubham2110-lab/Inventro/README.md

   - Added a `setup_monitoring` script and documentation describing how to enable provider monitoring for the cluster, then refined the script description after testing.
   - Ensured that metrics and logs from DigitalOcean and Kubernetes were wired into the deployment story, so resource usage and pod health could be monitored alongside the app.

-- **Documentation, Screenshots & Guides**
-  - Updated the README, Deployment Guide, and Development Guide, including:
-    - Renaming and restructuring the deployment section into a clearer “Deployment Guide”.
-    - Adding a short blurb explaining how to deploy via Docker and Kubernetes.
-    - Adjusting environment variable defaults to be safer and more realistic.
-  - Collected and embedded the final UI screenshots into the User Guide (login, inventory, “Add Item”, cart, “My Inventory”, and “Add User”) so the documentation reflects the actual deployed system.

 Overall, Terry owned the backbone of the project: he turned a bare Django app into a working, containerized service with connected front-end pages, realistic seed data, a functioning backup CronJob, CI/CD and ingress-based production deployment, monitoring scripts, and clear documentation for running Inventro in both development and production.